MaxenceLiboz/darkly/Reflected_Cross_Site_Scripting/Ressources/writeUp.md

 Our final payload was therefore **data:text/html;base64,PHNjcmlwdD5hbGVydCgxKTwvc2NyaXB0Pg==**

-We entered it into the 'src' parameter and obtained the flag:
+We entered it into the **src** query parameter and obtained the flag:

 ![Capture d’écran 2024-05-02 à 20.55.00.png](images/Capture_decran_2024-05-02_a_20.55.00.png)